bilanganz/Real-estate-website/README.md

 # Real-estate-website
+In this course we create a real estate website from scrath using PHP.
 Web Development - Intermediate is a project based course in which students will gain practical experience creating an interactive web site that will allow users to: register, update, login using sessions/cookies, upload images, receive email notifications, search and display records from a database.
 As the project is group based, students will learn about and use version control software.
 The practical portion requires students to work in groups to make professional level interactive Web applications in the PHP language, running on a Linux server (a UNIX-like OS).